leneffets/currency/README.md

    - Calculate price per kilogram for a given weight.
    - Calculate price for a specific unit weight (e.g., 250g).
    - For example: compare prices in supermarket:
+      * enter price in PLN
-      * enter price for 200g in PLN
+      * add weight for 200g in PLN
          * converts to kilogram price in EUR
+      * add weight for 250g in EUR
          * converts to 250g price in EUR

 1. **Localization**:
    - Automatically detects browser language and switches between English and German.